troyrutter/react-mybooks/README.md

 │   ├── index.js # Used for DOM rendering only.
 │   ├── App.css # Styles for the app.
 Feel free to customize this as you desire.
 │   ├── App.js # App main , also contains the different shelves for the books
-│   ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
-Instructions for the methods are below.

 ```